Termination agreements in the Netherlands

 But if you do happen to find yourself in that situation, you might want to learn more about your rights and what will happen next.

-Here’s what you need to know about firing procedures and termination agreements in the Netherlands:
+Here’s what you need to know about layoff procedures, redundancy packages, and termination agreements in the Netherlands:

 - Dutch transition payment vs severance pay